cuspycode/osv-stuff/osv-tomee/README.md

 How to build:
 - Install the OSv development environment on your build host.
 - Install capstan on your build host (the binary install is fine).
-- Download this folder and cd to it.
+- Download the `tomee` folder and cd to it.
 - Do `capstan build` to create the tomee image.

 How to run: